utiasSTARS/ALLO/README.md

 git clone https://github.com/utiasSTARS/ALLO.git
 ```

-4. download all Blender files from.
+4. Download all required Blender files from [here](http://gofile.me/5fLQD/mL39QLs3n).
 Required files are the ephemeris_model.blend, the CAD models folder with models of the Moon, Earth, and Sun, and the folder with anomaly CAD models

 ### Usage